jirsbek/SSH-keys-in-macOS-Sierra-keychain/README.md

 ```

 ## Notes
-If you have issues with `ssh-add: illegal option -- K` after using `ssh-add -K` command, you may use full path of command `/usr/bin/ssh-add`.
+If you have issues with `ssh-add: illegal option -- K` after using `ssh-add -K` command, you may use full path of the command `/usr/bin/ssh-add`.